15 E Main, Champaign

-As a large movement of faculty and community activists, public engagement is close to our hearts.
-We believe that the best solutions for today's grand challenges come from within, and make it our mission to build awareness across institutions to create possibility across the globe.
+As a large collective of faculty and community activists anchored by a land grant institution, public engagement is close to our hearts.
+We believe that the best solutions for today's grand challenges come from within, and see our mission as building awareness across our institutions and possibilities across our globe.

 Robotics and Sensors

-Champaign-Urbana is home to a thriving technology community and was recently named one of the top startup cities in America.
+Champaign-Urbana is home to a thriving technology and artistic community.
+It was recently named one of the top startup cities in America.
 From our history of successful start-ups to a strong venture capital community, it’s all happening here.
 Join CS+X founders and sustainers to explore the possibility of investing in a place-based urban development strategy.
-Our goal is to regenerate under-performing downtown neighborhoods like the N Neil St Corridor, into desirable locations for innovative and creative employment.
+Our goal is to regenerate under-performing downtown neighborhoods like the N Neil St Corridor, into desirable locations for innovative and creative employment, entertainment, and education.

-CS+X Foundation is working toward its first off-campus engineering and professional development accelerator.
-The accelerator will support engineering initiatives like the Illinois Small Satellite Consortium (ISSC) as well as community start-ups like the CU Business Elevator.
-The accelerator will hire under-represented populations to complete engineering, computer, and business related contracts for consortium partners under the mentorship of knowledgeable professionals.
-The accelerator can be viewed as an extension of a company’s workforce located in a university community.
-It provides a learning experience in a corporate environment that encourages local high tech investment and professional workforce development.
+CS+X Foundation is working toward its first inclusive off-campus professional development accelerator.
+The CS+X Accelerator will support initiatives like the Illinois Small Satellite Consortium (ISSC) as well as community start-ups like the CS+X Business Elevator and the Gallery15 Creative Co-op.
+The accelerator is designed to hire under-represented technologists to complete engineering, computer, and business related contracts for consortium partners under the mentorship of knowledgeable professionals.
+In addition, the CS+X Business Elevator and Gallery15 Creative Co-Op will provide creatives and cross-overs with high-end audio and multi-media studios in a corporate environment that encourages local investment and professional workforce development.
+The accelerator can be viewed as a resource serving any company’s need for space or talent located within a rich university community.
 With your help, internships and apprenticeships will abound!

 Community Visioning (2014-2016)